APIs-guru/openapi-directory/branding/README.md

 |![Logo]|![Horizontal logo]|![Vertical logo]|

 The correct way to write our name is **APIs.guru** with exact this combination of uppercase and lowercase letters.
-We recommended using the [Sansation](http://www.dafont.com/sansation.font) font, or usisng the logo with name included.
+We recommended using the [Sansation](http://www.dafont.com/sansation.font) font, or simply use logo with name included.

+If you want to write article or blog post, please use our banner image:
+![Banner]

 Please add **"How can I request/add/fix an API?"** section into customer documentation or FAQ.
 <BR>**TBD**: Create sample text.